TravelByRocket/canal-convergence-slime-mold/README.md

 Boards to Select
 - LongSiteLeft, LongSiteRight, ShortSite are "Adafruit HUAZZAH32" or something like that
-- Medallion is "Adfaruit HUZZAH8266" or something like that
+- Medallion is "Adafruit HUZZAH8266" or something like that
 - Each capacitive touch finger sensor board is a WEMOS D1 mini (not Pro or Lite)

 ## IP Addresses